Slenderman00/generic-streaming/readme.md

 8. **Health Check:**
    - A grafana dashboard is available, it should be accessible at `http://monitoring.peak:3000` after the services have started.
 The password is `prom-operator` and the username is `admin`.
+   Prometheus is used to collect metrics from the pods and is available at `http://monitoring.peak:9090`.

 9. **Central Configuration:**
    - The project uses kubernetes an orchestrator and central configuration manager.